mozilla/fx-private-relay/docs/end-to-end-local-phone-dev-iq.md

 3. Go to [the staging "Relay Email & Phone Protection (127.0.0.1)" purchase page][buy-fonez] and buy a phone subscription for the user.
 (Use a [Stripe testing card][stripe-test-cards] like `4242424242424242`)
-4. (PENDING) Go to http://127.0.0.1:8000/phone/ and verify your real phone: it will (soon) send an SMS via inteliquent
+4. Go to http://127.0.0.1:8000/phone/ and verify your real phone: it will send an SMS via inteliquent from the `IQ_MAIN_NUMBER` above.

 [buy-fonez]: https://accounts.stage.mozaws.net/subscriptions/products/prod_LgQiSgNi4xL7dq
 [stripe-test-cards]: https://stripe.com/docs/testing#cards